 - — Internet plans starting at $50, plus perks for new members.
 The $90/month Fios Gigabit plan also nets you a free router rental, and you can now mix and match services to build a custom bundle.

-- — Internet 1000 Mbps gigabit plans starting at $40/month (the same price as the Internet 300 plan) for a limited time.
-The AT&T TV + Internet all-inclusive package includes TV and 300 Mbps internet for $90/month with no extra charge for unlimited data.
-Bundle TV and internet and get a free Visa gift card worth up to $250.
+- — Internet 100 Mbps plans start at $55/month.
+The AT&T Internet + DirecTV Stream Entertainment package includes TV internet for $125/month with 20 hours of cloud DVR storage.
+Bundle TV and internet and get a free reward card worth up to $150.

 AT&T is a solid option if you’re looking to bundle internet with TV.
-High-speed Internet 1000 fiber optic plans start at an introductory $40 per month right now (the same price as the standard Internet 300 plan), or you can opt for a AT&T TV + Internet bundle for $90 per month with no extra fee for unlimited data allowance (a $30 value).
-New customers who bundle TV and internet can also get a Visa card worth as much as $250.
+High-speed Internet 100 plans (up to 100 Mbps) start at an introductory $55 per month, or you can opt for AT&T Internet + DirecTV Stream Entertainment bundle for $125 per month with unlimited cloud DVR for $10 per month (it comes with 20 hours of cloud storage).
+New customers who bundle TV and internet can also get a reward card worth up to $150.

 Looking for more great stuff?
 Head over to our curated Deals Hub.

 - Today’s Best Deals: A powerful laptop over $450 off and more